how is rain measured

 Standard rain gauges are simple tools that have been used for a long time.
 They are usually round containers made of metal or plastic.

-These gauges are placed upright in the ground with the opening water level.
-Rain collects inside them.
-After the rain stops, a ruler measures the water depth in inches.
+These tipping bucket gauges are set upright in the ground to measure the water level.
+Rain gathers inside them.
+After the rain stops, a ruler checks the water depth in inches.

 These gauges are simple to use and cheap.
 You can find them in weather stations and homes.
-However, they have some problems.
+But they do have some problems.

 They measure rain in just one place.
-Wind can cause rain to splash out or not enter properly.
-Manual readings need regular checks, and errors can occur.
+Wind can make rain splash out or not come in correctly.
+Manual readings need regular checks, and mistakes can happen.

 Tipping – Bucket Rain Gauges